AquaDraco/UnityStationWiki/Development-Standards-Guide.md

             ....
         }
         ````
-1. All variables except for constants / constant-like ones should use camelCase (with no prefix letter).
+1. All variables and non-public fields except for constants / constant-like ones should use camelCase (with no prefix letter).
     ```csharp
     public class Greytider
     {